This 3-in-1 ultrasound model provides hands-on training in:

 Realistic.
 Durable.
 Easy to set up.

-TruNerve Block is ideal for emergency medicine, radiology, surgical training programs, ultrasound training programs, simulation centers, surgical skills centers, medical education facilities, and ultrasound manufacturers for ultrasound education and demonstrations.
+TruNerve Block is ideal for emergency medicine, radiology, surgical training programs, ultrasound training programs, simulation centers, surgical skills centers, medical education facilities, and manufacturers for ultrasound education and demonstrations.

 "We used the TruNerveBlock 3-in-1 to teach undergraduate medical students’ intravenous cannulation.
 The equipment was very useful and allowed us to demonstrate the different appearances of nerves, blood vessels, and fascial planes.
 After a short period of instruction, a large majority of the students were able to successfully gain intravenous access using an ultrasound probe and we received extremely positive feedback for the course."